awslabs/assisted-log-enabler-for-aws/README.md

    * Once this is submitted, you'll need to wait until the StackSet is fully deployed.
 If there are errors, please examine the error and ensure that all the information from the above steps are correct.
 20. Once both the StackSet and Stack are successfully deployed, click on the icon for AWS Cloudshell next to the search bar.
    * Ensure that you're in a region where AWS CloudShell is currently available.
-21. Once the session begins, download the Assisted Log Enabler within the AWS CloudShell session.
+21. Once the session begins, download the Assisted Log Enabler for AWS within the AWS CloudShell session.
 ```
 git clone https://github.com/awslabs/assisted-log-enabler-for-aws.git
 ```